 Now that you know how to get into the Yale School of Medicine, you can create a stellar application.
 To ensure your application stands out, you’ll have to really commit to the application process.

 If Yale is your dream medical school and you’re nervous about getting in, consider enlisting the help of an experienced admissions advisor.
-Admissions counselors will help you each step of the way, from writing the perfect Yale medical school essay to interview coaching.
+Admissions counselors will help you each step of the way, from writing the perfect Yale Medical School essay to interview coaching.
 Good luck!

 Subscribe to Our Newsletter